munafio/chatify/README.md

     ],
 ...
 ```
+It is the route name of the `download attachments` method.

 ### Controller's namespace
 This proprty if you may need to change the namespace of the route's controllers of this package after publishing the 'controllers' asset, from the default one to your App's controllers namespace.